 Credit is due: This article has been somewhat coauthored by Mick Mittermeier (@mickmitty on Instagram), Mario Blanco, Eduardo Goulart, Eric Anderson, Tom Piergrossi and Siddharth Nc whose taxonomic expertise or involvement in the plant trade exceed my own.
 Mario has offered a great deal of insight on the topic, as has Mick who has also been posting about these three plants for a while now.
 If you scour Facebook you can find fragments of the history through discussion threads, but that information hadn’t been consolidated or “Google-able”, which is why I’ve compiled it here in this post and filled in as many blanks as I could.

-It’s Monstera ‘Burle Marx Flame’, not Monstera dilacerata
+It’s Monstera ‘Burle Marx’s Flame’, not Monstera dilacerata

 Many people have been calling this plant Monstera dilacerata.
 However, the “real” Monstera dilacerata was actually an Epipremnum pinnatum which had been given to a botanical garden and classified as a new species (even though that it had already been classified) [Aroideana].
 You see, the name ‘Monstera dilacerata’ is actually a synonym for Epipremnum pinnatum, and that means “this other plant” (which that isn’t E. pinnatum) can’t also be called Monstera dilacerata!

-As of the publication of this article “not-dilacerata” is formally unclassified, and for the short-term its been given the informal cultivar name, Monstera ‘Burle Marx Flame’—named after Roberto Burle Marx, the renowned plant collector and landscape architect who owned the original specimen.
+At the time of this article’s publication “not-dilacerata” was formally unclassified.
+However, in 2022 it was given a formal cultivar name, Monstera ‘Burle Marx’s Flame’—named after Roberto Burle Marx, the renowned plant collector and landscape architect who owned the original specimen.
 Burle Marx didn’t keep spectacular notes on the origin of that plant (or others in his collection), so no one definitively knows where it was collected from.

 Image of the plant from Burle Marx’s collection